ericrini/JEngine/README.md

     - Make sure Polygon is using Vector only when absolutely required (possibly never).
     - Add simple\common transforms to Matrix.
     - Test transforming a Polygon with a Matrix.
+    - Evaluate need to replace trig functions in Vector with approximate lookups.
     - Change non-constructor modules to start with a lowercase letter.
     - Actors need a z-index.
     - Actor.update and Actor.init need access to the ActorManager.
     - JAVADOC ALL THE THINGS!
-    - Evaluate need to replace trig functions with approximate lookups.